BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*A Warrior Born — Glóin is a fearsome fighter, whose blows waste no effort.*]
+[*A Warrior Born â€” GlÃ³in is a fearsome fighter, whose blows waste no effort.*]

-[*Glóin the Dwarf must re-roll scores of 1 To Wound in combat.*]
+[*GlÃ³in the Dwarf must re-roll scores of 1 To Wound in combat.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image24.jpeg)